ccadllc/cedi-config/readme/src/main/tut/README.md

 ### <a id="getit"></a>How to get latest Version

-Cedi Config supports Scala 2.10, 2.11, and 2.12.
-It will be published to Maven Central soon.
+Cedi Config supports Scala 2.11 and 2.12.
+It is published to Maven Central.

 ```scala
 libraryDependencies += "com.ccadllc.cedi" %% "config" % "1.0.0"
 ```

+## Copyright and License

+This project is made available under the [Apache License, Version 2.0](LICENSE).
+Copyright information can be found in [NOTICE](NOTICE).